-Love bagels and lox?
-These crepes are a healthier twist on a breakfast favorite.
-Hearty buckwheat crepes are filled with buttery smoked salmon then topped with a cool and creamy herbed lemon ricotta for a satisfyingly healthy breakfast or lunch.
+Hearty gluten free buckwheat crepes are filled with buttery smoked salmon and topped with creamy herbed lemon ricotta for a satisfyingly healthy breakfast.

 I’m not a capers fan, so that’s why you won’t see those green dots on the crepes.
 But if you’re like Bry and find it appalling to have smoked salmon without capers, then feel free to add a sprinkle on top of the crepes or mixed into the ricotta.